mckeimic/redirect/README.md

 # redirect
-Redirect from short URLs to more complicated ones
+Redirect from short, memorable URLs paths on your server to more complicated ones elsewhere.